 Dryopteris expansa

-Spreading Wood Fern is perhaps the least common of native ferns in the garden setting - though extremely beautiful!
-Like Lady Fern, Spreading Wood Fern is deciduous; emerging each spring it grows 2-3 foot long, deeply divided lacey fronds with dramatically tapered tips, before dying back each fall.
+Spreading wood fern is perhaps the least common of native ferns in the garden setting - only due to the fact that it's hard to find in nurseries.
+Like lady fern, it is deciduous with a lacey, delicate quality.
+It emerges each spring it grows 2-3 foot long, deeply divided fronds with dramatically tapered tips, before dying back each fall.

 - Moisture requirements: moist soil